av-riel/01-Interactive-Fiction/README.md

   -captain logs
   -crewmates that move location/change interactions based on items in inventory -Kevin actions and lore
+  -all items collected ending that leads to captain logs

 # Created by Avriel Donaldson